beach1208/LA-NATURE/README.md

 # LA NATURE

-LA NATURE is a original Wordpress blog theme that I designed and developed.
+LA NATURE is an original Wordpress blog theme that I designed and developed.

 ## Major skills for development